Usha-05/Fakestoreshop/README.md

-# Movie SPA - Single Page Application
+# FakeStore Shop - Single Page Application

-A modern, fully functional Single Page Application (SPA) built with React and Vite that integrates with The Movie Database (TMDB) API to display popular movies, search functionality, and detailed movie information.
+A modern, fully functional Single Page Application (SPA) built with React and Vite that integrates with the Fake Store API to display products, search functionality, and detailed product information.

 ## 🎯 Project Overview

 This SPA demonstrates modern front-end development practices including:
 - **React** with functional components and hooks
 - **React Router** for client-side routing
-- **API Integration** with TMDB Movies API
+- **API Integration** with Fake Store API
 - **Responsive Design** for all device sizes
 - **Dark Mode** toggle functionality
 - **State Management** with React hooks and localStorage